 "I'm fascinated in painting as a visual language that speaks in metaphors as poetry does for the language of words.
 As a still life painter I'm always on the lookout for subject matter that 'speaks' whilst being aware that the creative process involves many small steps which often occur quite unselfconsciously.
 There is no hierarchy regarding subject matter and quality of light is always vital."

-Lynne Cartlidge had her first exhibition with us in June 2019 and will show her second collection of work in August 2020.
+Lynne Cartlidge had her first exhibition with us in June 2019 and returned again with her second collection of work in August 2020.